minjnlgc/dishonesty-exp/README.md

    - Replace `your_api_key`, `your_auth_domain`, `your_project_id`, `your_storage_bucket`, `your_messaging_sender_id`, `your_app_id`, and `your_prolific_redirect_url` with your actual Firebase and Prolific configuration details.

 By following these steps, you will successfully integrate Firebase and Prolific with your project.

----

-This version provides a clearer and more detailed set of instructions, ensuring that users understand each step of the process.